denis-rossati/ip-to-location/README.md

   would have an extra service between the input and output topic.

-- One problem that could be solved with a extra service was the ignored messages.
-Currently, the application ignore the messages that doesn't meet the standards to be outputed to the 'location_output' topic.
-In other words, if the message is not a valid JSON, if ipstack doesn't return a valid answer, etc...
-If a fail case occurs, the application just ignore the message.
-Which I think it's not ideal, I would solve this issue with a extra topic called ' invalid_messages' that would be a queue to try to correct any JSON mispellings or try to recover the data from the API.
+- One problem that could be solved with extra service was the ignored messages.
+Currently, the application invalid messages that is if the message is not a valid JSON, if ipstack doesn't return a valid answer, etc...
+If a fail case occurs, the application just forget about the message.
+Which I think it's not ideal, I would solve this issue with an extra topic called 'invalid_messages' that would be a retry queue or maybe a dead letter queue for minimum analytics.

 ---